xavierdmello/avail-telepathy-operator/README.md

 The previous operator reads and writes to an Ethereum contract.
 This repo is a reference to build off of, with the end goal of reading and writing to Avail instead.

+For more context, please see https://github.com/availproject/avail/pull/630

+## Run operator
-The code compiles and should run fine given the placeholder functions and values are filled in.
+The code compiles and should run given the placeholder functions and values are filled in.
 They are marked by comments beginning with `// TODO - AVAIL:`

-For more context, please see https://github.com/availproject/avail/pull/630
+1. `cd ./script`
+2. `cargo run`